sourcenetwork/docs.source.network/docs/query-specification/database-api.md

 }
 ```

-We can query for a specific commit
+To query a specific commit:
 ```gql
 query {
     commit(cid: 'Qm123') {